edelstone/tints-and-shades/README.md

 This application is remixed from [North Krimsly's](http://highintegritydesign.com/) original [Color Tinter-Shader](http://highintegritydesign.com/tools/tinter-shader) with some key modifications made to the calculation method.

 ## Credits
-[Michael Edelstone](http://michaeledelstone.com) designed it and Nick Wing made it work.
+Nick Wing made it work and [Michael Edelstone](http://michaeledelstone.com) designed it.

 ## License
 Open source; please use.
 [CC BY-SA 3.0 US](http://creativecommons.org/licenses/by-sa/3.0/us/)